reserved space

 This London centre, in the Tibetan Kagyu tradition, is a branch of Kagyu Samye Ling Monastery in Scotland.
 Kagyu Samye Dzong London is under the direct guidance of Dr. Akong Tulku Rinpoche and Ven.Lama Yeshe Losal.
 It sounds very similar to the Karma Ling in Birmingham, which my mother often visited.

-• Colin Renshaw maintains a list of addresses in the Forest Sangha.
-A few years ago he developed the most comprehensive on-line guide to Addresses of UK Buddhist Monasteries, Centres and Groups, but that is seems to have moved...
+• Some while ago Colin Renshaw developed the most comprehensive on-line guide to UK Buddhist Monasteries, Centres and Groups, but that is seems to have moved...

 Miscellaneous resources